 However, there are some programming languages such as Java, Haskell and OCaml which make use of both compiler and interpreter.

-We all know very well that computers understand only binary digits 1 and 0.
-Hence, we can communicate with the computers only using 1s and 0s.
+The computers understand only binary digits – 1 and 0.
+Therefore, we can communicate with the computers only using 1s and 0s.
 However, it is very difficult for humans to communicate using binary digits.

-These compiler and interpreter programs help us in communicating with the computer systems.

-These translating programs such as interpreter and compiler help us to convert our high-level source code (which is normally written in English language using C, C++, Java and other such programming languages) into low-level language or machine code which consists of only 1 and 0 that is in binary format.
+These compiler and interpreter programs help us in communicating with the computer systems by converting the high-level source code (which is normally written in English language using C, C++, Java and other such programming languages) into low-level language or machine code which consists of only 1 and 0 that is in binary format.

 Difference Between Compiler and Interpreter in Points

 A compiler converts the complete source code into object code at once.
 It takes the complete program code as its input.
-This is one of the most important and basic differences between compiler and interpreter.
+This is one of the most important and basic difference between compiler and interpreter.